 Blood then returns to the lungs, receives a fresh dose of oxygen and gives off carbon dioxide.
 Then the cycle repeats itself.

-This process of circulation is necessary for continued life of the cells, tissues, and ultimately the whole organism.
+This process of circulation is necessary for the life of the cells, tissues, and the whole organism.
 Up and down the evolutionary ladder, there are different forms of cardiovascular systems with different levels of efficiency, but they all perform this same basic function.

 Let’s take a closer look at the different areas: